wojtekgoo/wojtekgoo.github.io/_posts/2022-01-01-A_Primer_On_Windows_Drivers.md

 ##### <span class="myheader">DriverEntry</span>

-After a driver is loaded, first piece of code that is called is a <code>DriverEntry</code> function:
+After a driver is loaded, first piece of code that is called is a <code>DriverEntry</code> function.
+It's like a <code>main()</code> function in the C/C++ programming - an entry point that has important tasks to do like creation of device object, establishing communication with the deriver and definingother key functions:

 ```c++
 NTSTATUS DriverEntry(